Spirit Airlines files for bankruptcy protection but plans to keep flying

 WASHINGTON — After years of financial losses and a failed merger attempt, Spirit Airlines filed for Chapter 11 bankruptcy protection on Monday.

 The low-cost carrier announced it has reached a deal with its bondholders to restructure its debts — and expects to continue flying as normal during the bankruptcy process.
-It will also ticket sales and credits issued.
+The airline says it will continue to honor all tickets, credits and loyalty points.

 "The most important thing to know is that you can continue to book and fly now and in the future," the Florida-based carrier said in an open letter to its customers.